DanielJDupont/DeepRL/README.md

 Puzzles and games are an easy way to learn and test these algorithms.
 There are many applications of deep reinforcement learning in every field.

+### Functions and the Policy Function:

 There are learned functions and given functions.
 In machine learning, functions are learned from data rather than given.
 For example, Newton's second law of motion (F = ma) is a given function with a known relationship between force, mass, and acceleration.
 In contrast, a learned function like a line of best fit is determined by analyzing data points.

-There are deterministic functions and probabilistic functions.
+There are deterministic functions and probabilistic / stochastic functions.
 Functions in machine learning may be probabilistic, giving different outputs for the same input.
 Deterministic functions give the same consistent output for the same repeated input.

 Functions in machine learning may be learned and probabilistic.

 The goal of reinforcement learning is to learn the policy function that will suggest the best possible action for every situation that will lead to the maximum long term reward.
+The policy function can be deterministic or probabilistic.
+If the policy function is probabilistic, the policy function will suggest the best possible probabilities with which each action should be chosen in any given situation.

 These algorithms are autonomous and can operate in novel situations very efficiently.